 You, as a separate and independent entity, do not exist.

 You!
 You are being used!
-You are being used by the infinite creative intelligence of the universe as the interdependent go-between of the Relative and Absolute!
+You are being used by the infinite creative intelligence of the universe as the gateless gate between the Relative and Absolute!
 You are the timeless, nondimensional point where the Absolute expresses the Relative and the Relative returns to the Absolute.
 Behind you, vast emptiness.
 In front of you, the ten thousand things.
 No boundary, except you.
-Without you, nothing exists!
+Without you, Nothing exists!

 No wonder you are so confused and dysfunctional!
 Just like Alice, in ALICE’S ADVENTURES IN WONDERLAND: